btzy/jelly/README.md

-# jelly
+# Jelly Esoteric Language Compiler

-Jelly Esoteric Language Compiler
+The Jelly Esoteric Language Compiler is an optimizing compiler written in JavaScript for Brainfuck that generates WebAssembly which is executed in the browser.